-From being a great excuse to climb a tree, dunk someone’s head under water, and eat ridiculous amounts of pie (with whipped cream!) to the age-old adage of keeping the doctor away, Michigan apples are a staple of autumn in northern Michigan.
-There’s a few weeks left in the fresh-from-the-tree season, so grab a basket and hit the farm stands … because apples are, well, just plain awesome.
+From being a great excuse to climb a tree, dunk someone’s head under water, and eat ridiculous amounts of pie (with whipped cream!) to the age-old adage of keeping the doctor away, Michigan apples are a staple of autumn in Northern Michigan.
+Ther are a few weeks left in the fresh-from-the-tree season, so grab a basket and hit the farm stands … because apples are, well, just plain awesome.

 Did you know?

 Michigan is ranked third for apple production in the United States.
 Only Washington and New York grow more apples than we do, but Michigan shows some extra love with our official state flower: you guessed it, the apple blossom.

 The average consumer eats 42-pounds of apples and apple products in a year.

 It takes energy from 50 leaves to produce one apple.